FherStk/online-judge-patches/README.md

 7. Edit the file `patch.sh` and setup the `PATCH` var with the newly created folder name.

 8. Run the `patch.sh` script: `./patch.sh`

+9. At this point, the project folder should contain the following:
+  - dmoj
+    - online-judge-patches        (this project)
+    - online-judge-source         (the original one)
+    - online-judge-custom         (the patched custom one)
+    - online-judge-custom.backup  (the original custom one)

+10. Opening the `online-judge-custom` project with Visual Studio Code should prompt every customized file as commit pending changes.

+11. Copy the patched version from the local host to the production host with: `rsync -azP ../online-judge-custom/ root@dmoj-prod:/etc/dmoj/site`

+12. Connect to the production host and:
+  - Perform the migrations: `python3 manage.py migrate`
+  - Restart the service and test.